NethServer/ns8-core/docs/core/logs.md

 Almost everything is logged inside journalctl.
 As root use `journalctl` to see messages from agents, rootfull and rootless modules.
-As rootless unix user (eg. `traefik1`), use `journalctl --user` to see messages only from systemd user session.
+As rootless UNIX user (eg. `traefik1`), use `journalctl --user` to see messages only from systemd user session.

 By default, [Grafana Loki](https://grafana.com/oss/loki/) is installed inside the leader node, it collects the logs from all cluster nodes.